guilt/NeuralinkCompression/README.md

 ## Conclusion

+I first looked at the data, tried to separate the signal data and the metadata.
+That gave us a good way to get rid of extraneous attributes quickly.

+Some basic findings there:

+- Individual signal data entropy is not same as Individual file entropy.
+- Combined file entropy is not the same as packing individual data together in a Zip file.
+- Use the Wave Combiner then run compression on the Output.wav.
+Compress the Sidecar separately.
+- Their per file compression has a lower ratio than combined.
+- If Neuralink had shipped a zip file for each wav it would be much larger.
+- If Neuralink need all these files separately and yet they wish to compress better, they need a side car to store segment information efficiently.
+- Individual file entropy is meaningless if a collection of wav files together plus their sidecar has lower entropy.

+Next, I checked out the feasibility of the lossless audio algorithms available today.
+They did not perform better than the textual algorithms.

-People should check out all the Hutter Prize algorithms to compress this data losslessly, but in all likelyhood their current chips can't compress as fast to meet the latency challenges.
+There are a lot of Hutter Prize algorithms to compress this data losslessly at high ratios, they do not work well today to meet the latency nor compression ratio constraints.
+Even the best ones.
+Assuming you wanted to develop a low cost low power chip to do that algorithm, there isn't one to compress as fast today to meet the latency challenges.
 Not at 10mW with a latency of <1ms at 200x ratios, with humanly available technology in 2024.

-If there is amazing alien level technology available today, I'd say bring it on and solve for the world.
+If there is amazing alien level technology available today in a secret government lab, I'd say bring it on and solve for the world.

+If there is a good signal generator (or an encoder) available already which can mimic the behavior of the real world, that would indeed be the ideal scenario, then all you need to do is send the command stream across and play it on the other side.
+Then you don't start with generic audio files like this, you just go digital already!

+Another thing is how important each electrode's data is.
+This can only come from empirical experimentation, and since I am not a Neuroscientist *yet* I cannot tell how to get rid of extraneous signal entropy any more.
+I am also assuming this signal data will be noisy, the real world needs to tell me if this assumption is correct or not.

+Next, I actually analyzed the signal data for what we can do with it today.
+What I found was that lossy compression is actually reasonably better than LZ based file compression.
+We can get roughly 15MB of audio data for an hour tops and has excellent SNR ratios similar to the original.
+If we do not need higher fidelity, we do not need to overengineer for it.
+Adequate is what I am aiming for.

 I think lossy compression might have a bright future if a good SNR value can be determined.
+In all seriousness, Engineering is about making things happen today with what's available today to shape a better tomorrow.
+Innovation is great yet there needs to be more talk about what is good enough for a variety of usecases, so that it helps us embrace and design for real-world constraints.

 ## Feedback